Justice-Through-Code/spring_2022/projects/wow/wow.md

 # Proposal Part 2: Models (Due Friday, April 29)

 The next stage of your project after you have defined your MVP and made your wireframe is to diagram out how your database will work.
-To do this, your group will make an [Entity-Relationship Diagram (ER Diagram)](https://www.lucidchart.com/pages/er-diagrams) using LucidChart.
+To do this, your group will make an [Entity-Relationship Diagram (ER Diagram)](https://www.lucidchart.com/pages/er-diagrams) using [Diagrams.net](https://www.diagrams.net/).

 **Note:** Most of the actual ER Diagram building will happen in class, where you'll do a workshop on them, and then have guided time in your groups to build them.